ParadigmFoundation/kosu-monorepo/packages/kosu-wrapper-enhancements/README.md

 # Wrapper Enhancemnts

 A TypeScript/JavaScript library for assistance with interactions with the Kosu contract system wrappers.
-This library simplifies the
+This library simplifies and chains complex multi-step contract interactions.

 **View [the documentation here.](https://github.com/ParadigmFoundation/kosu-monorepo/blob/master/packages/kosu-wrapper-enhancements/docs/)**